jlinoff/pam/README.md

 ## Security Considerations

+_PAM_, like all web applications, has security challenges.
+By fully disclosing them here you can understand the challenges and improve your ability to protect your record data.

 ### What PAM does

 The two mechanisms below are what _PAM_ itself puts in place.
 They are